geographiclib/geographiclib-octave/README.md

   * Geoid lookup, egm84, egm96, egm2008 geoids supported.
   * Geometric transformations, geocentric, local cartesian.
   * Great ellipse, direct, inverse, area calculations.
-  * A class to solve problems on a triaxial ellipsoid.
+  * Geodesics and coordinate conversions on a triaxial ellipsoid.

 (The last two items are not present in the C++ library.)
 All the functions are vectorized and so offer speeds comparable to compiled